Monday, November 10, 2008

 Hillside Children’s Center has been helping families adopt and raise children for more than 100 years.
 No one brings more experience or capabilities to adoption services.

-Adoption Resource Network, we also provide pre-adoption counseling, support, information, and referral to a wide range of individuals and organizations who can assist you in the adoption process.
+Through our Adoption Resource Network, we also provide pre-adoption counseling, support, information, and referral to a wide range of individuals and organizations who can assist you in the adoption process.
 We understand that the decisions around adoption, raising adopted children, and making an adoption plan are often difficult and emotionally taxing.
 No matter where you are in the process, we’re here to listen, help, and provide support.

 http://www.hillside.com/Services/Adoption/Why.htm